Arrangements by Category(Click Below)

 What Ever Happened to the Old Songs

 Here is a new twist on an all-time favorite of us barbershoppers.
-Various popular oldies are referenced within this piece.
+Various popular oldies are referenced within this piece, and your audiences will enjoy recalling all of them.

 When I Just Wear My Smile

 Ready to thumb your nose at fashion snobbery?
-With its ever-so-mildly risque lyrics, this Mama Cass tune is bound to be hit, whether on the contest stage or in a show.
-Continue reading When I Just Wear My Smile
+With its ever-so-mildly risqué lyrics, this Mama Cass tune is bound to be hit, whether on the contest stage or in a show.

 When I’m Sixty-Four